eromatiya/A-Personal-Arch-Installation-Guide/README.md

 				options cryptdevice=UUID=/DEV/SDA2/UUID/HERE:volume root=/dev/mapper/volume-root rw
 				```

 				Replace `/DEV/SDA2/UUID/HERE` with the UUID of your `LVM` partition.
 You can check it by running `blkid /dev/sda2`.
-Note that `cryptdevice` parameter  is unsupported by plymouth so it's advisable to use `systemd`-based initramfs if you're planning to use it.
+Note that `cryptdevice` parameter  is unsupported by plymouth so it's advisable to use systemd-based initramfs if you're planning to use it.

 				Tip: If you're using `vim`, you can write the UUID easier by typing `:read ! blkid /dev/sda2` then hit enter.
+Then manipulate the output by using visual mode.

-			- `systemd`-based initramfs
+			- systemd-based initramfs

 				```
 				title Arch Linux